12 months full time; 24 months part time

 The programme is delivered on a full time (12 months) or part time (24 months) basis.
 The part time route is particularly intended for employees of local IT companies.

-A second-class Honours degree, or international equivalent, in computing science or a related subject.
-We also consider applications from candidates with relevant industrial experience in computing.
+A lower-second-class Honours degree, or international equivalent, in computing science software engineering, computing systems, distributed computing, internet computing, information systems or information technology.
+We will also consider applicants on an individual basis with lower or non-standard qualifications if they have relevant professional experience in computing.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.